 (e) when conducting marketing and business development events.

-5.1 Our usual approach to holding personal information includes:
+5.1 Our usual approach to holding personal data includes:

 (i) at our premises (securely); and